Native Americans Turn To Cannabis Cultivation To Lift Their Tribes Out Of Poverty After Gambling Fails

-Some Native American tribes are looking towards the emerging, semi-legal (cannabis remains illegal as a matter of federal law) cannabis industry to lift their tribes out of poverty after casinos failed to bring in the riches the tribes expected, the Chico Enterprise-Record is reporting.
+Some Native American tribes are looking towards the emerging, semi-legal cannabis industry to lift their tribes out of poverty, after casinos failed to bring in the riches the tribes expected, the Chico Enterprise-Record is reporting.
 Unfortunately, a complicated network of state, federal, and tribal laws severely restricts how, when, and where the tribes can sell their products.

 The Iipay Nation of Santa Ysabel is one such tribe.
-Like so many Native American tribes, the Iipay had hoped a gambling operation on tribal land would be the magic bullet that lifted the nation out of poverty, building a beautiful casino on a lakefront lot on sprawling, hilly land.
-Unfortunately, gambling was and is no longer the panacea it once was for Native American tribes, considering that multiple other options to legally gamble, besides Indian casinos, exist in California and most other states.
+Like so many Native American tribes, the Iipay had hoped a gambling operation on tribal land would be the magic bullet that lifted the nation out of poverty.
+They built a beautiful casino on a lake-front lot on sprawling, hilly land.
+Unfortunately, gambling was — and is — no longer the panacea it once was for Native American tribes, considering that multiple other options to legally gamble exist in California and most other states.
 The tribe abandoned its casino in 2014.

 Now, the building is one of California’s thousands of legal pot shops, where adults can legally buy recreational cannabis without a doctor’s recommendation.
 Behind the building are multiple greenhouses, inside of which are tens of thousands of marijuana plants growing various strains.

 But there’s a problem.
-Most (legal) California pot growers can sell their wares anywhere in the regulated cannabis market.
-A grower in San Diego, for example, could contract with a retailer in Crescent City, 875 miles away, to sell their wares, and it would be perfectly legal under California law.
+Most legal California pot growers can sell their wares anywhere in the regulated cannabis market.
+A grower in San Diego, for example, could contract with a retailer in Crescent City — 875 miles away — to sell their wares.
+This would be perfectly legal under California law.

 Hello World!
 We are Trinity Mountain Gardens – your trusted source of full sun and mountain grown Cannabis #Cannabis #California #Trinity pic.twitter.com/tCUMKFMlCE